Chalsean/XFaction/README.md

 ## Disclaimer

 This addon is recently coming out of alpha and beta testing.
 There are still some things rough around the edges.
-Any questions, feel free to reach out.
+To setup, you will need to be able to edit your guild information tab.
+The setup can be somewhat tricky, so any questions, feel free to reach out.

 ## What is included
 The addon should provide the following functionalities: